May the Devil Take You: Plot

 Maya returns to the villa, where she discovers a set of dolls made with the hair of each respective family member just before the presence invites her to become a satanic priestess.
-Now fully under its sway, she ultimately attacks her siblings and pleads with Ruben to join her, as the devil only wants the souls of Alfie and Nara.
-He refuses, prompting her to murder Ruben by dismembering a doll made of his hair.
-Alfie is taken downstairs, where she sees a flashback of her father betraying and killing the satanic priestess.
-Before she dies, she rips and swallows some of Lesmana's hair, cursing him with the mysterious illness and swearing vengeance.
-He then buries her under the cellar floor and seals off the room.
-While she is witnessing this Maya enters the room.
-Realizing that the presence is actually the priestess and that it is in control of Maya's body, Alfie makes an unsuccessful entreaty to Maya's spirit.
+Fully under its sway, Maya confronts her siblings.
+She pleads with Ruben to join her, as the devil only wants the souls of Alfie and Nara.
+He refuses, prompting her to murder him by dismembering a doll made of his hair.

+Alfie experiences a vision of her father betraying and killing the satanic priestess, and getting cursed by her with the mysterious illness.
+He then buries her under the cellar floor.
+Realizing that the presence is actually the priestess and that it is in control of Maya's body, Alfie tries to bargain for Maya's release.
 The priestess mocks Alfie, claiming that Maya has fully become one with her, before using Alfie's doll to torture her.
 Alfie then takes Maya's hair doll and burns it in the fire, resulting in Maya's death.
 Alfie then digs up the body of the priestess in order to burn the chunk of Lesmana's hair that she swallowed.
 Alfie then sees the priestess, who drags her down underground.

 Alfie awakens in a pit of mud, where she is entwined in hair.
 She manages to free herself but is unable to climb out of the pit.
 Just as she has given up, Alfie hears her mother's voice and sees her hand.
 She uses it to climb out of the pit, discovering that the hand actually belongs to Nara.
 Now free, the pair escape the villa.
 Back in the home, the camera pans over the villa's interior and shows the dark doorway of the basement.